A Family of Partially Ordered Sets with Small Balance Constant: Computing the balance constant

-\end{proposition} We give the full proof of Proposition~\ref{prop:goal} only in the case where $i \equiv 1 \pmod 5$, since the other cases can be resolved in exactly the same fashion.
+\begin{proof} We give the full proof of Proposition~\ref{prop:goal} only in the case where $i \equiv 1 \pmod 5$, since the other cases can be resolved in exactly the same fashion.
 For notational convenience, we set

 We will assume $t > 0$, since the $t = 1$ case corresponds to $\pr_{\PP} (a_1 \prec b_1)$ which is in any case equal to $\pr_{\PP} (b_{5n} \prec a_{5n})$ by symmetry.

 Consider a linear extension $\prec$ of $\PP$ then.
 Since $b_{5t-1} \le a_{5t+1} \le b_{5t+2}$, we have three distinct possibilities.